opensearch-project/ml-commons/docs/tutorials/aws/semantic_search_with_cohere_embedding_model.md

 # Topic

+> The easiest way for setting up Bedrock titan embedding model on your Amazon OpenSearch cluster is using [AWS CloudFormation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/cfn-template.html)

+> This tutorial explains detail steps if you want to configure everything manually.
+You can also connect to other service with similar way.

 This doc introduces how to build semantic search in Amazon managed OpenSearch with [Cohere embedding model](https://docs.cohere.com/reference/embed).
 If you are not using Amazon OpenSearch, you can refer to [cohere_v3_connector_embedding_blueprint](https://github.com/opensearch-project/ml-commons/blob/2.x/docs/remote_inference_blueprints/cohere_v3_connector_embedding_blueprint.md) and [OpenSearch semantic search](https://opensearch.org/docs/latest/search-plugins/semantic-search/).